digitalspring/whitepaper/whitepaper.md

 transfer of private data, thus with data exchange among small to middle-sized groups, up to a few thousand people.
-Drawing on the previous examples, this could be restated as follows: Digital Spring is a digital medium that tries to mimic personal conversations as far as possible.
+Drawing on the previous examples, this could be restated as follows: Digital Spring is a medium that allows for digital communication that is as close to in-person conversations in terms of privacy implications as that is possible.
 Although its principal architecture was designed in a way to scale to very large groups just as well – if certain security promises are given up where it makes sense^[As demonstrated, it is impossible to